sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-02.md

 <!-- markdownlint-disable MD002 MD041 -->

-Prior to using Microsoft Graph Data Connect for the first time, you need to configure your Office 365 tenant.
+Prior to using Microsoft Graph Data Connect for the first time, you need to configure your Microsoft 365 tenant.
 This involves turning on the service and configuring a security group with permissions to approve data extraction requests.

 ## Grant Azure AD users the Global Administrator role

-In this step you will ensure that two users in your Office 365 tenant have the Global Administrator role enabled.
+In this step, you will ensure that two users in your Microsoft 365 tenant have the Global Administrator role enabled.

-1. Open a browser and navigate to your [Azure Portal](https://portal.azure.com/).
+1. Open a browser and go to your [Azure Portal](https://portal.azure.com/).

-1. Login using an account with **Global Administrator** rights to your Azure and Office 365 tenants.
+1. Sign in using an account with **Global Administrator** rights to your Azure and Microsoft 365 tenants.

 1. Select Azure Active Directory (Azure AD) from the sidebar navigation or using the search bar: